Master of Education (M.Ed.) in Curriculum & Instruction –

 Online Degree Overview

-The Master of Education in Curriculum and Instruction (C&I) is designed to prepare educators to develop and deliver effective instructional opportunities for diverse students in various learning settings including public, private, higher education, and the workplace.
-The Adult Education concentration emphasizes understanding the unique characteristics of adult learners and examining and applying strategies for designing effective programs and instructional opportunities for these learners.
-In addition, the C&I degree stresses understanding program and student assessment and the effective integration of technology into instructional programs.
+The Master of Education (M.Ed.) in Curriculum and Instruction (C&I) program will prepare you to develop and deliver effective instructional opportunities for diverse students in various learning environments including public, private, higher education and the workplace.
+The Adult Education concentration embedded within the M.Ed. in Curriculum and Instruction program emphasizes the unique skills and concepts required to work with adult students, such as understanding the unique characteristics of adult learners, examining and applying strategies for designing effective programs, and instructional opportunities for these learners.
+In addition, the M.Ed. in Curriculum & Instruction for adult learners stresses understanding program and student assessment, and the effective integration of technology into instructional programs.

 Courses: View Course Sequence & Descriptions

-Results: Master of Education degree with concentration in Adult Education.
+Results: Master of Education degree in Curriculum and Instruction with a concentration in Adult Education

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule